intuit/CardParts/.github/pull_request_template.md

 Please delete options that are not relevant.

-- [ ] Bug fix (non-breaking change which fixes an issue)
+- [ ] Bug fix
-- [ ] New feature (non-breaking change which adds functionality)
+- [ ] New feature
-- [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
-- [ ] This change requires a documentation update

 ## How Has This Been Tested?

-Please describe the tests that you ran to verify your changes.
-Provide instructions so we can reproduce.
-Please also list any relevant details for your test configuration
+Please let us know if you have tested your PR and if we need to reproduce the issues.
+Also, please let us know if we need any relevant information for running the tests.

 - [ ] Test A
 - [ ] Test B